 I am frequently retained to review severance packages that have been handed to someone who has just been fired.
 Typically the package will contain a covering letter with an offer, details about any outstanding entitlement to benefits such as life insurance or pensions, a release, a recommendation to get independent legal advice, and a deadline to respond.
 The package is given to a bewildered person who probably hasn’t heard much beyond the pat phrases about restructuring or downsizing.

-If you are that person here is what you need to
+If you are that person, here is what you need to do:

 • Take a deep breath – you will survive.